 Montreal to New York City by train: Amtrak’s Adirondack route

-When I arranged to meet my friend writer Judy Colbert in Atlantic City just over a week ago, I thought I’d swing by Manhattan first.
-A two-day jaunt turned into a week’s adventure when I realized October was the perfect time to cross something off my bucket list: Amtrak’s Adirondack, one of the most scenic rail trips in the world.
+When I arranged to meet my friend writer Judy Colbert in Atlantic City last week, I thought I’d hit Manhattan first.
+A two-day trip turned into a much bigger adventure when I realized October was the perfect time to cross something off my bucket list: Amtrak’s Adirondack, one of the most scenic rail trips in the world.

 Amtrak train 68, the Adirondack, leaves Montreal each morning, travelling through the Adirondack Mountains and Hudson Valley, arriving at New York’s Penn Station at around 8:30 p.m., a journey of about ten hours.
 The Adirondacks were once the playground of wealthy New York families like the Vanderbilts, who built their luxurious Great Camp Sagamore there.
 I looked forward to seeing some serious fall foliage, maybe a bald eagle, and a glimpse of the landscape that inspired painters of the Hudson River School.

 There was good and bad news waiting for me at Montreal’s Gare Centrale.
 A couple of cappuccinos helped me get past the news that a departure delay of several hours meant we would pass the last half of the trip in darkness.
 On the upside, the weather was glorious.
 When All Aboard was finally called, I scrambled for a seat (they’re unassigned) and snagged one by a window on the side of the train that faced east and Lake Champlain.
 Here are some postcards from a remarkable day.